 While it’s very important to limit screen time for kids, letting kids have some occasional TV time in moderation won’t hurt and can be educational.
-With that in mind, you may be asking what TV shows will be educational and good for your kids to watch.
+With that in mind, you may be wondering what TV shows will be educational and good for your children to watch.

 The Cat in the Hat may know about a lot of things, but he doesn’t know it all.
 In this short cartoon, the Cat and his pals Sally and Nick seek to learn more about the world around them.
-This series uses the whimsical world of The Cat in the Hat to:
+This show is designed to spark a love of learning in kids, and it uses the whimsical world of The Cat in the Hat to:

 - Introduce kids to science